Drawing a Square¶

 The first three lines will be the same for all our programs.
 They import the turtle library into our program, create a new turtle object and then assign the turtle a shape icon.
 Although almost all the turtle libraries work this way, there are some minor differences you will see in future examples.

-Reorinenting your turtle¶
+Reorienting your turtle¶

 Note that at the start, the turtle is facing to the right.
 After the last instruction, it is also facing to the right.
 This is a common best practice so that the turtle gets reoriented after some drawing function.
 If you remove the last right(90) function and run the program again you will see the turtle ends up facing upward.
-But if you rerun the progam you will still get the same square because the orientation of the turtle is not stored between runs.
+But if you rerun the program you will still get the same square because the orientation of the turtle is not stored between runs.

 Can you change the distance and angle the turtle moves?
 What happens when you change the numbers for the forward and right functions?
 Can you go left as well as right?